 Today, I thought I’d survey the Asian Cinderella folk tales, which I’ve organized alphabetically by country.

 What do you think?
 Are you Team Cinderella or Team Wonder Woman?

 Angkat: The Cambodian Cinderella by

 A Spirit of Virtue tells Angkat that her fish’s bones are magical, and finds two golden slippers in its place.
-Following the Spirit’s advice, she places on slipper on the open window sill and hides the other.
-A black bird carries the slipper to the crown prince, who searches for the mate, wanting to marry her.
+Following the Spirit’s advice, she places on a slipper on the open window sill and hides the other.
+A blackbird carries the slipper to the crown prince, who searches for the mate, wanting to marry her.

 The story has the traditional shoe finding element, but then the story departs from the typical ending.
-Her father, stepsister and stepfather are overcome with jealousy at her happiness.
+Her father, stepsister, and stepfather are overcome with jealousy at her happiness.
 They kill her to get the stepsister into the palace.
 Where Angkat was killed, a banana tree has sprouted up.
-When it’s cut down, bamboo takes it place.
-The prince finds this bamboo grove and is able to reunited with Angkat, with the help of the Spirit of Virtue.
+When it’s cut down, bamboo takes its place.
+The prince finds this bamboo grove and is able to reunite with Angkat, with the help of the Spirit of Virtue.
 Angkat’s family is banished from the land, and she becomes the rightful queen. [fairy tale picture book, ages 6 and up]

 Yeh-Shen: A Cinderella Story from China by Ai-Ling Louie, illustrated by Ed Young